HIGHLANDS, CLOUD FORESTS & PÁRAMO TRANSECT

 Ecuador: Eastern Slope of the Andes

 From the humid Amazonian foothills to the windswept heights of the Andean páramo, this tour offers one of the most complete birding transects in South America.
-Each day reveals a new elevation, habitat, and suite of species—from the dazzling hummingbirds of Wildsumaco to the antpittas and quetzals of San Isidro, and the condors and mountain-tanagers of Antisana.
+Each day reveals a new elevation, habitat, and suite of species—from the dazzling hummingbirds of Wildsumaco to the antpittas and quetzals of Cabanas San Isidro, and the condors, ibises and caracaras of Antisana.
 With stunning scenery, comfortable lodges, and the world’s richest montane avifauna, Ecuador: Eastern Slope of the Andes is a vivid journey through the heart of Andean biodiversity.

 Starting At